visual-framework/vf-wp/README.md

 ## [Templates](/docs/templates.md)

-Templates are configuration container stacks that can be used to define preset  theme templates.
+Templates are configurable container stacks that can be used to define preset dynamic theme templates.

 [Templates documentation →](/docs/templates.md)